Coleridge-Initiative/big-data-and-social-science/docs/04-ChapterDB.md

 structure.]

 <div class="F00">
 <p><strong>Box 4.1: Data model</strong> A <em>data model</em> specifies the data elements associated with the domain we are analyzing, the properties of those data elements, and how those data elements relate to one another.
 In developing a data model, we commonly first identity the entities that are to be modeled and then define their properties and relationships.
-For example, when working on the science of science policy (see Figure @ref(fig:fig2), the entities include people, products, institutions, and funding, each of which has various properties (e.g., for a person, their name, address, employer); relationships include &quot;is employed by&quot; and &quot;is funded by.&quot; This conceptual data model can then be translated into relational tables or some other database representation, as we describe next.</p>
+For example, when working on the science of science policy (see Figure @ref(fig:figdb-dbs), the entities include people, products, institutions, and funding, each of which has various properties (e.g., for a person, their name, address, employer); relationships include &quot;is employed by&quot; and &quot;is funded by.&quot; This conceptual data model can then be translated into relational tables or some other database representation, as we describe next.</p>
 </div>

-\vspace*{12pt}
 Hundreds of different open source, commercial, and cloud-hosted versions DBMSs are available and new ones pop up every day.
 However, you only need to understand a relatively small number of concepts and major database